United States presidential election: State legislatures - direct election

 Constitutionally, the legislature of each state determines how its electors are chosen; Article II, Section 1, Clause 2 states that each state shall appoint electors "in such Manner as the Legislature Thereof May Direct".
 During the first presidential election in 1789, in four of the 11 states of the time, the electors were elected directly by voters.
 In two others, a hybrid system was used where both the voters and the state legislatures took part in electing the electors.
 In five, the state legislatures themselves elected the electors.
 (Note: Of the 13 original states during the 1789 election, six states chose electors by some form of popular vote, four states chose electors by a different method, North Carolina and Rhode Island were ineligible to participate since they had not yet ratified the U.S. Constitution, and New York failed to appoint their allotment of electors in time because of a deadlock in their state legislature.)

 Gradually more states began conducting popular elections to choose their slate of electors.
 In 1800, five of the 16 states chose electors by a popular vote; by 1824, after the rise of Jacksonian democracy, 18 of the 24 states chose electors by popular vote.
 (In most cases simple state-wide plurality is sufficient to elect a general ticket using popular vote.
 But in the first presidential election in 1789, for example, some states used "open" list block voting; Maryland used block voting but had guaranteed seats for different parts of the state; Virginia elected its 12 electors by first-past-the-post voting contest in 12 districts.
 Other states later used multi-member districts, each covering a part of the state, to elect their electors.)

 This movement toward greater democratization coincided with a gradual decrease in property restrictions for the franchise.
 By 1840, only one of the 26 states (South Carolina) still selected electors by the state legislature.
 Every other state was electing its electors by general ticket plurality voting state-wide.
-By 1872 no states elected their electors using the state legislature - all the states had switched to the general ticket method, Colorado having been the last hold-out.
+By 1872 no states elected their electors using the state legislature.
+In 1876, Colorado chose its electors via the state legislature for the first and only time - after that, all states chose their electors via general election.
 And today only two states - Maine and Nebraska - elect at least some of their electors through a different method than that general ticket method, in their cases it is First-past-the-post voting in districts covering part of the state.